How To Swim Freestyle

 3. Freestyle Swimming Arm Action

-Basic freestyle swimming arm technique
+swimming freestyle technique

 The arms provide the power and propulsion for the stroke, with a continuous movement that the swimmer should not rush.
 The arm pull should be complete, from extended in front pulling through to the hip, recovering over the water surface.